 Below Ground Burials (Lawn and Monumental) – You can select a personalised headstone, plaque or monumental grave depending on the chosen cemetery.
 Most cemeteries have different sections with various options available.

 Above Ground Burials (Crypts and Family Vaults) – Families may choose a crypt, a family vault or mausoleum interment.
 Crypts can be purchased as a single or double arrangement at various cemeteries.
-With an above ground burial, there are certain requirements which are necessary such as embalming, particular coffin or casket specifications.
+With an above ground burial there are certain requirements which are necessary such as embalming, particular coffin or casket specifications.
 We will help guide you through this process.

 Community / Cultural Burials – These lawns are specially created for people of similar faith and origin to be buried in a designated section of the cemetery together as a community.
-This creates a community that honors certain religious beliefs and geographical cultures.
+This creates a community that honours certain religious beliefs and geographical cultures.

 Natural Burials – Sydney’s only Natural Burial Park is located within Kemps Creek Cemetery and is one of only two in New South Wales.
 This special place, St Francis Natural Burial Park, allows your loved one to be buried in an environmentally friendly way, in a beautiful natural setting.
 A natural burial is in harmony with nature, so the body is prepared without chemical preservatives.
 Using materials from natural fibres and a biodegradable coffin allows remains to return to the earth organically.

-To ensure that the habitat is kept as natural as possible, there are no formal headstones or monuments nor artificial wreathes or tributes.
+To ensure that the habitat is kept as natural as possible, there are no formal headstones or monuments nor artificial wreaths or tributes.
 Although graves remain unmarked, each grave is mapped and surveyed using GPS technology to accurately record locations for visiting cherished memorials.

 Yes, this occurs regularly.
 Most cemeteries have allowances for cremated remains to be placed in burial sites.
 If the person who wishes to be cremated passes first, often the ashes are held by the family until the spouse passes and are then placed in the coffin prior to burial.
 The cemetery must be advised in all cases so that records are correct and appropriate inscriptions can include both persons on the headstone.